Managerial Leadership:

 Specific Responsibilities and Expertise Requirements

-As a corporate executive of your firm, you have a critical responsibility for the direction and successful operation of all business units within your organization.
 You must think innovatively about how your company can create sustainable business value.
 By its nature, corporate leadership involves a complex set of issues that demands a certain cross-unit expertise, which seldom is achieved through management experience at the business-unit level.
-You must search for synergies and explore achievements that are possible at the corporate level through cross-unit activity and the development of entirely new growth opportunities.
+You must search for synergies and explore achievements that are possible at the corporate level through cross-unit activity and the development of entirely new business growth opportunities.

-Selecting a New Corporate Leader: 3 Questions to Answer
+Selecting a New Corporate Leader: 3 Questions

 Lessons from Peter Drucker